 and the fire is completely extinguished before leaving the site.

 These guidelines apply to all recreational fires including the usage of outdoor fire pits, fire bowls, or chimineas.
-The only recreational fires not covered by this policy are those that use an alternate fuel source from wood, such as propane outdoor fireplaces.
+The only recreational fires not covered by this policy are CSA approved outdoor burning appliances that use an alternative fuel source from wood, such as propane outdoor fireplaces.

 You can book a station tour by calling us at 848-6601 or using the "contact us"page here on the site.
 You will be asked for your name, contact information, date of tour, and number of individuals attending or information about your event.
 Station tours are not recommended for children under the age of 5 and for the best experience groups should be under 20.
 It is recommended that you call the station just before visiting to ensure we are still available.
 Site visits are subject to cancellation without notice due to emergency calls or other circumstances that have an operational requirement.